 Dr. Mantilla's research has been funded by the National Institutes of Health and the Paralyzed Veterans of America Research Foundation, among other organizations.

 - Understanding mechanisms that enhance recovery of breathing function.
 Dr. Mantilla is working to better understand how to restore the full complement of respiratory function to people with spinal cord injury.
-Spinal cord injury is a devastating problem that affects about 500,000 people in the United States, with 12,000 new cases each year.
-The diaphragm muscle is the most important inspiratory muscle and it is paralyzed or seriously impaired in many cases of spinal cord injury.
-Ongoing studies use exciting, new information on the mechanisms underlying recovery of respiratory function to explore novel therapies for patients with spinal cord injury.
+Ongoing studies use exciting new information on the mechanisms underlying recovery of respiratory function to explore novel therapies for patients with spinal cord injury.

 - Aging and increased risk for respiratory complications.
-The number of elderly individuals in the United States is expected to increase markedly to more than 70 million by 2030, and with this demographic change there will be an increased incidence of respiratory complications that result from an inability to perform expulsive non-ventilatory behaviors such as coughing and sneezing.
-Dr. Mantilla's studies focus on the “perfect storm” condition related to old age where muscle fiber atrophy, decreased force and neuromuscular transmission failure reduce the ability of respiratory muscles to generate adequate forces.
-At the same time the respiratory system is stiffening, thus increasing the load against which respiratory muscles must contract.
+Dr. Mantilla's studies focus on the "perfect storm" condition related to old age, where muscle fiber atrophy, decreased force and neuromuscular transmission failure reduce the ability of respiratory muscles to generate adequate forces.
+At the same time, the respiratory system is stiffening, thus increasing the load against which respiratory muscles must contract.
 Dr. Mantilla's team studies the potential therapeutic role of trophic factors in mitigating the age-related decline in respiratory function.